 The applicable test is the "location of head or principal office" test.
 Under Japanese domestic tax law, a corporation is treated as a Japanese corporation (having a corporate residence in Japan) if such corporation has its head office or principal office in Japan, regardless of the place of effective management.
-No modification has been made to the test for determining the residence of a company in response to COVID-19.
+No modification has been made or is intended to be made to the test for determining the residence of a company in response to COVID-19.